North Coast 500 Route Planner + Itinerary, Map & Tips

 • Explore the various and fascinating brochs on the route.
 A broch is an large stone tower and ancient dwelling, built as early as 500BCE, and found only in Scotland.
 Dunbeath Broch and Nybster Broch are both excellent examples, and the Caithness Broch Centre is a good place to learn more.

-• Enjoy the sea air and a wonderful five mile hike from John O’ Groats to Duncansby Head Lighthouse, the most north-easterly point on the British mainland.
-Continue along the spectacular coastal path to see the two dramatic 6,000 year old pointed sea stacks.
+• Enjoy the sea air and a wonderful two mile hike from John O’ Groats to Duncansby Head Lighthouse, the most north-easterly point on the British mainland.
+Continue along the spectacular coastal path for another mile to see the two dramatic 6,000 year old pointed sea stacks.

 • Visit the Castle of Mey, which was restored by the late Queen Mother when she bought it in 1952 and saved it from abandonment.
 Enjoy a fascinating glimpse into a castle that served as a holiday retreat for the royal family.
 With wonderful gardens, this is a truly beautiful place.